How To Write Numbers In Expanded Form

 • The digit 5 is in the ones place, so its value is 5 * 1 = 5

 The scientific foundation of expanded form lies in the principles of positional notation.
-Our base-ten system, also known as the decimal system, is a positional numeral system.
-This means the value of a digit depends on its position within the number.
+Think about it: our base-ten system, also known as the decimal system, is a positional numeral system.
+In practice, this means the value of a digit depends on its position within the number.
 Each position represents a power of ten, starting with 10⁰ (which is 1) for the ones place and increasing by a factor of ten for each subsequent place to the left (10¹, 10², 10³, and so on).

 This system allows us to represent any number, no matter how large or small, using only ten digits.
 The concept originated in India and was later adopted and refined by Arab mathematicians, eventually making its way to Europe and the rest of the world.
 Its simplicity and efficiency have made it the standard system for mathematical calculations and everyday use.